jianbinfang/gcc-tiny/gcc/config/epiphany/epiphany.md

   [(set_attr "type" "flow")])

 ; Floating point instructions require manipulating the control register.
-; Manipulating the control register needs aritmetic.
+; Manipulating the control register needs arithmetic.
 ; Arithmetic clobbers flags.
 ; The flags are in the status register, which also contains the alternate ; flag and the interrupt enable/disable bits.